mir-owahed/terraform_aws/terraform-learn/terraform_aws_prerequisites.md

----
-title: Getting Started with Terraform and AWS Provider: Prerequisites and Setup
----

 # Getting Started with Terraform and AWS Provider: Prerequisites and Setup

 To start using Terraform with the AWS provider, you'll need a few prerequisites: